datalayer-examples/crossplane-example/README.md

 > Ensure you have credits to spend on GCloud to run these examples.

 We have a first section with standard case like settting-up the environment, deploying managed and composite resources as helm chart...
-We also have a second section where we build our own application, a React.js user interface interacting with managed resources.
+We also have a second section where we build our own application, a React.js user interface interacting with a managed database.

-We are trying to stick to some nomenclature like:
+We are trying to stick to some defintions:

-- `Control cluster`: The K8S cluster that hosts the Crossplane operator, in our case a [Kind](https://kind.sigs.k8s.io) cluster.
+- `Control cluster`: The Kubernetes cluster that hosts the Crossplane operator, in our case a [Kind](https://kind.sigs.k8s.io) cluster.
-- `Managed resources`: The managed infrastructure like cluster, database, IAM roles... created by the Control Cluster and running in the cloud.
+- `Managed resources`: The managed infrastructure like Kubernetes clusters, databases, IAM roles... created by the Control cluster and running in the cloud.
-- `Workload cluster`: The K8S managed clusters created by the Control Cluster and running in the cloud.
+- `Workload cluster`: The Kubernetes managed clusters created by the Control cluster and running in the cloud.

 ## Standard Cases